PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 PowerShell will not complain about extra semicolons, but they are unnecessary, and can get in the way when code is being edited or copy-pasted.
 They also result in extra do-nothing edits in source control when someone finally decides to delete them.

-They are also unecessary when declaring hashtables if you are already putting each element on it's own line:
+They are also unnecessary when declaring hashtables if you are already putting each element on its own line:

 ```PowerShell
 # This is the preferred way to declare a hashtable if it extends past one line: